vinfreecs/genga/docs/Param.rst

   | affects inc, O, w and M.

 - | :literal:`Use output binary files`, text or binary file format for coordinate output files.
-  | - 0 (default): Use text files for coordinare output files.
+  | - 0 (default): Use text files for coordinate output files.
-  | - 1: Use binary files for coordinare output files.
+  | - 1: Use binary files for coordinate output files.
   | See :ref:`OutFile`

 - | :literal:`Default rho`, value for the densities when no value (no rho and no r) is given in :literal:`Input file Format`: